Philip Neame: First World War

-The declaration of war in August 1914 (see British entry into World War I) found Neame with the 15th Field Company in the Gibraltar Garrison.
+The declaration of war in August 1914 found Neame with the 15th Field Company in the Gibraltar Garrison.
 The company joined the British Expeditionary Force (BEF) on the Western Front in October 1914.

 During the First Battle of Ypres in October 1914, Neame experienced first hand in the trenches the inferiority of the British issue hand-grenades compared to their German equivalent, and set about creating an alternative, the sappers improvising rudimentary but effective hand grenades made from empty jam tins filled with scrap metal, with the charge being created using gun-cotton, and a cord-fuse projecting from the end of the tin, requiring ignition by flame.